 … But, don’t sweat it – you’ll be fine!

 The best way to ensure your ad meets Facebook’s guidelines and avoids rejection is simple – would you want to see that ad on your own or your family’s newsfeed?
-Don’t forget, your ads can be seen by people all over the world, and it’s your duty as an advertiser and business owner to make sure that your ad represents your business in the best light and maintain the integrity of your brand.
+Don’t forget, your ads are seen by people all over the world, and it’s your duty as an advertiser and business owner to make sure that your ad represents your business in the best light to maintain the integrity of your brand.

 Latest posts by Jennifer Sintime (see all)